 Jumping Off the Slippery Slope: Upon finding out about the Crocker family curse, he knifes a man to activate it.
-When Jordan repents of her plans to kill either Nathan or Audrey to end the Troubles forever he murders her.
+When Jordan repents of her plans to kill either Nathan or Audrey to end the Troubles forever, he murders her.
 Then he goes on a killing spree until Duke stops him.

 Locked Out of the Loop: Doesn't know about The Troubles, and Duke is determined to keep it that way.
 He first sees them in "The New Girl", and Jordan takes him under her wing, trying to use the Crocker Trouble against Audrey.